fusioncharts/dev_centre_docs/chart-guide/standard-charts/combination-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/4REJ5/ "@@open-newtab") to edit the single y combination chart in 2D.

+You can also build the above combination chart using Spline and Spline Area.
+To define any one of the dataset to spline or spline area, set the `renderAs` attribute to `spline` or `splineArea` respectively.

+In the above sample, let's plot the **Projected Revenue** in `spline` and **Profit** in `splineArea`.
+With these changes, the chart looks like this:

+{% embed_all standard-charts-combination-chart-example-12.js %}

+Click here to edit the above chart.

 ## 3D Single Y-axis Combination Chart

 To render a single y-axis combination chart in 3D, change the value of the `type` attribute from `mscombi2d` to `mscombi3d`.
 The rest of the data structure remains the same.